 Spanish law does not recognise trusts as a legal concept.
 Therefore, security trustees, although used in transactions where foreign lenders are involved, are seldom used for a Spanish security package.
-Instead, lenders tend to appoint an agent for the Spanish security, which would hold the security in its own name and on behalf of the other lenders.
+Instead, lenders tend to appoint an agent for the Spanish security, which holds the security in its own name and on behalf of the other lenders.

-It is possible for the security agent to enforce claims on behalf of the lenders and the other secured parties, as long as each party grants a notarised power of attorney to the security agent, expressly authorising it to carry out the enforcement proceedings.
-This system nevertheless has two problems: from a practical perspective, Spanish banks are reluctant to grant powers of attorney to other banks, and prefer to appear themselves throughout the enforcement proceedings; and from a legal perspective, authors and case law are inconsistent regarding the role of an agent acting on behalf of a syndicate of lenders upon enforcement.
+It is possible for a security agent to enforce claims on behalf of the lenders and the other secured parties, as long as each party grants a notarised power of attorney in favour of the security agent.
+Such power of attorney must expressly authorise the security agent to carry out the enforcement proceedings on behalf of the lenders.

+This system nevertheless has two issues: (i) from a practical perspective, Spanish banks are reluctant to grant powers of attorney to other banks, and prefer to appear themselves throughout the enforcement proceedings; and (ii) from a legal perspective, authors and case law are inconsistent regarding the role of an agent acting on behalf of a syndicate of lenders upon enforcement.